-After creating and configuring your T-Server and its related components with the Wizard, you proceed to T-Server installation.
-That installation process closely mimics that of previously installed components.
+After creating and configuring your T-Server and its related components with the Wizard, proceed to T-Server installation.
+That installation process is similar to that of previously installed components.

 Note: Certain Wizard-related procedures are not described in this document.
-Refer to the Framework 7.6 Deployment Guide for general instructions.
+Refer to the Framework 8.0 Deployment Guide for general instructions

 Warning!
-Genesys does not recommend installation of its components via a Microsoft Remote Desktop connection.
-The installation should be performed locally.
+Genesys does not recommend installation of its components using a Microsoft Remote Desktop connection.
+The installation should be performed locally

-Procedure: Installing T-Server on UNIX using Wizard
+Installing T-Server on UNIX using Wizard

 - 1. In the directory to which the T-Server installation package was copied during Wizard configuration, locate a shell script called install.sh. - 2.
 Run this script from the command prompt by typing sh and the file name.
 For example: sh install.sh. - 3.
-When prompted, confirm the host name of the computer on which T-Server is to be installed. - 4.
-When prompted, confirm the application name of the T-Server that is to be - 5.
-Specify the destination directory into which T-Server is to be installed. with the full path to it. - 6.
-If asked which version of the product to install, the 32-bit or the 64-bit, choose the one appropriate to your environment. - 7.
-Specify the license information that T-Server is to use. - 8.
-As soon as the installation process is finished, a message appears announcing that installation was successful.
-The process places T-Server in the directory with the name specified during the installation.
+When prompted, confirm the host name of the computer on which you are installing T-Server. - 4.
+When prompted, confirm the application name of the T-Server that you are installing. - 5.
+Specify the destination directory into which you are installing T-Server, with the full path to it. - 6.
+If the target installation directory has files in it, do one of the following: - Type 1 to back up all the files in the directory (recommended). - Type 2 to overwrite only the files in this installation package.
+Use this option only if the installation being upgraded operates properly. - Type 3 to erase all files in this directory before continuing with the installation.